thebkv/bkv/esther07.md

 title: "The Second Banquet"
 focus:
   - Esther openly identifies herself with the people marked for destruction.
-  - Haman is named as the enemy behind the decree.
+  - Haman is named according to what his actions have actually produced.
   - The structure prepared for Mordecai's death becomes Haman's own end.
-  - Haman is removed, but the danger he set in motion still remains.
+  - Removing the enemy does not yet undo what he has already set in motion.
-summary: "Esther identifies herself with her threatened people, names Haman as the enemy, and sees the instrument prepared for Mordecai become the place of Haman's own death."
+summary: "Esther identifies herself with her threatened people, names Haman as the enemy, and sees the structure prepared for Mordecai become the place of Haman's own death."
 permalink: /esther07/
 ---